Capt. Kris Kaminski

-David has been sailing since age 15 when he learned on a Sunfish.
+David has been sailing since age 15 when he learned about a Sunfish.
 He later lived on a 44’ ketch for a year and sailed it from New York to the Bahamas and the Florida Keys.
 Lately, most of his sailing experience has been in a 34’ C&C racer/cruiser and in a 23’ Pearson Ensign, which he owned for 15 years and raced in the Long Island Sound.
-As a racer, he began to be interested in racing yacht designs.
+As a racer, he began to be interested in running yacht designs.

 He was a US Sailing Yacht Measurer for 21 years, which gave him familiarity with the latest in racing designs.
-He has been working as an Accredited Marine Surveyor with the Society of Accredited Marine Surveyors since 1995, and currently, holds Master Technician status with the American Boat and Yacht Council.
+He has been working as an Accredited Marine Surveyor with the Society of Accredited Marine Surveyors since 1995 and currently holds Master Technician status with the American Boat and Yacht Council.
 He performs between 150 and 200 surveys per year, with the majority being recreational sailboats.
-If anyone has problems with a boat, insurance or race committee, David is the one to help.
+If anyone has problems with a boat, insurance, or race committee, David is the one to help.

 Teaching sailing David is relatively new and loves sharing his boat design knowledge and sailing experience with all students.
 David joined our crew in 2016 to help us provide high-quality expertise.